Ruchitha2018/React-Interview-Questions/Memoization/index.md

 - No, `React.lazy()` does NOT support named exports.
 It only works with default exports.
 - `React.lazy()` expects a module that returns a default export.
 - Named exports require destructuring, which `React.lazy()` does not support.

+## What is Suspense Component?
+- A built-in React component for handling lazy loading.
+- Displays a fallback UI while waiting for the component to load.
+- Works with `React.lazy()` and async data fetching (React 18+ with Suspense for Data Fetching).